pspritesh/laravel-api-base-package/README.md

 ## Laravel API Base Package

-This is the base setup of Laravel framework which contains normal Laravel package used to develop MVC applications.
+This is the base setup of Laravel framework which contains Laravel API package used to develop decoupled applications.

 Laravel is accessible, powerful, and provides tools required for large, robust applications.